stevengoldberg/juno106/README.md

 # Juno-106.JS v 1.0

-The Juno-106.JS is an emulation of the classic [Roland Juno-106 analog synthesizer](http://en.wikipedia.org/wiki/Roland_Juno-106).
+Juno-106.JS is an emulation of the classic [Roland Juno-106 analog synthesizer](http://en.wikipedia.org/wiki/Roland_Juno-106).

 [You can play the Juno-106.JS here](http://stevegoldberg.neocities.org/#juno).

 # System Requirements

 Minimum window size of 1024x768.
 Please use an updated version of **Google Chrome**.
-For MIDI connectivity, you must use **Chrome 43** or newer (currently in beta), or enable the MIDI feature flag in **Chrome 38** or newer by pointing your browser to `chrome://flags`, searching for "Enable Web MIDI API," and clicking "enable."
+For MIDI connectivity, you must either use **Chrome 43** or newer (currently in beta), or enable the MIDI feature flag in **Chrome 38** or newer by pointing your browser to `chrome://flags`, searching for "Enable Web MIDI API," and clicking "enable."

 # How to play

 Notes can be played on the Juno by clicking the keys on the keyboard with the mouse.
-However, this synth is can play up to 6 notes once if played via the computer keyboard or a MIDI keyboard.
+However, this synth can play up to 6 notes once if played via the computer keyboard or a MIDI keyboard.
 The letter "A" on your keyboard corresponds to the lowest note on the synthesizer keyboard, a C3.

 **Synthesis Quickstart Manual**